 '''

-optional arguments:

--h, --help show this help message and exit

 -if INSTALL_FOLDER, --install-folder INSTALL_FOLDER

 Directory containing the conaninfo.txt and

 conanbuildinfo.txt files (from previous 'conan

 install').
 Defaulted to --build-folder

 -imf IMPORT_FOLDER, --import-folder IMPORT_FOLDER

 Directory to copy the artifacts to.
 By default it will

 be the current directory

+-u, --undo

--u, --undo Undo imports.
+Undo imports.
 Remove imported files

 '''

-The imports() method might use settings, options and environment variables from the specified profile and dependencies information from the declared deps_XXX_info objects in the conanfile requirements.
+The imports() method might use settings, options and environment variables from the specified profile and dependencies information from the declared deps\XXX\info objects in the conanfile requirements.